magento/merchdocs/src/catalog/category-scheduled-changes.md

 Category updates can be applied on schedule, and grouped with other content changes.
 You can create a new campaign based on scheduled changes to the category, or apply the changes to an existing campaign.
 To learn more, see [Content Staging]({% link cms/content-staging.md %}).

+{:.bs-callout-info}
+All scheduled updates are applied consecutively.
+This means that any entity can have only one scheduled update at one point of time.
+Any scheduled update is applied to all store views within its time frame.
+As a result, an entity cannot have different scheduled updates for different store views at the same time.
+All entity attribute values within all store views, which are not affected by the current scheduled update, are taken from the default values, and not from the previous scheduled update.

 ![]({% link catalog/assets/category-scheduled-changes.png %}){: .zoom}
 _Scheduled Changes_